-There are 36 underground cities in Cappadocia, and they contain just as much history and fascination as the mountains and structures above ground.
-Kaymakli is the deepest and most complex in the area, built under a citadel.
+Built under a citadel, Kaymakli is the deepest and most complex underground city in the area.
 The underground extravaganza consists of eight floors, four of which are open to the public.
 There’s a church, stables, living quarters, storage areas, wine cellars, and a kitchen.
 It was also discovered that the city had a facility to melt copper.
 Research has shown that up to 3,500 inhabitants may have lived there at one time.

-Andromeda Tours, an award-winning company, offers day tours throughout Cappadocia and Turkey.
+An award-winning tour company, Andromeda Tours offers day tours throughout Cappadocia and Turkey.
 The Red Tour, a full-day tour with pick up from and return to your hotel, explores the northern part of the area including the city of Goreme.
-The tour includes a visit to Goreme Open-Air Museum, Monks Valley, famous for its “fairy chimneys” (geological rock formations with mushroom-like tops), a visit to a ceramics workshop and factory where you’ll experience a potter at his wheel, hand-making pottery, and, finally, a visit to the Uchisar Castle, which has a series of hollowed-out rooms in towering rock formations with stone stairways, passageways, and tunnels.
+The tour includes a visit to Goreme Open-Air Museum and Monks Valley.
+Also known as Paşabağ Valley, the area is famous for its “fairy chimneys,” which are geological rock formations with mushroom-like tops.
+Next, stop by a ceramics workshop and factory where you’ll experience a potter at his wheel, hand-making pottery.
+The tour ends with a visit to Uchisar Castle, which has a series of hollowed-out rooms in towering rock formations with stone stairways, passageways, and tunnels.
 Uchisar Castle is the highest point of Cappadocia and has sensational views.
-The tour also includes lunch at an authentic Turkish tavern.
+Lunch at an authentic Turkish tavern is included.

 You can also take a full-day tour of South Cappadocia, where the softer colors of green, orange, and pink are markedly different than the earthy tones of the north.
 The first activity of The Green Tour, organized by Ala Turka Tour Company, is walking through the mostly flat Meskendir Valley, which has an ancient church with still-existing frescoes, followed by a walk in the Rose Valley, which has vineyards and gardens where locals will treat you to tastes of their products.
 Next is the Red Valley with stunning rock formations of red clay, followed by Cavusin Village, a labyrinth of homes carved out of rock that are thousands of years old, and the Church of John the Baptist, which dates back to the fifth century.
 Pigeon Village was created by farmers who used pigeon droppings as fertilizer for their crops and built special huts to attract them.
 The last stop is Love Valley, where you can view pillars, cones, and mushroom-shaped volcanic rock formations.

-Ziggy Terrace is a cafe in a restored stone house that has three outdoor terraces overlooking the scenic mountain village of Urgup.
+Ziggy Café is in a restored stone house that has three outdoor terraces overlooking the scenic mountain village of Urgup.
 Inside is cozy with club chairs and fireplaces.
 The menu specialties include borek, puff pastry filled with cheese, spinach, and/or meat, and pastirma, a sundried, cured version of pastrami prepared with garlic, fenugreek seeds, paprika, and salt.